mmikowski/hi_score/COVERALLS.md

   $ cat 'repo_token: ---------your-token-here---------' > .coveralls.yml
 ```

-Run `npm covera` to send a report to coveralls.io.
+Run `npm run publish-coverage` to send a report to coveralls.io.
 The detailed
 command run by this script is as follows:

 ```bash